Trying to figure out how to start a record label with no money?

 You get to build your empire while you’re supporting other artists.
 Win-win!

 If you think you need legitimacy, street cred, or some fancy website to get started, you’ve got it all backwards.

 GO AND DO THE WORK.
-Then you will know for sure that this work is for you.
+Then you can build the infrastructure.

 Bite the Bullet

-If the above answers aren’t enough for you, or if you’re still balking at the idea of getting to work (starting a record label might not be for you), then I have one last suggestion.
+If the above answers aren’t enough for you, or if you’re still balking at the idea of getting to work (hint: starting a record label might not be for you), then I have one last suggestion.